asmaamirkhan/DeepLearningNotes/0-NNConcepts/3-ActivationFunctions.md

 # 💥 Activation Functions in Neural Networks
-The main purpose of Activation Functions is to convert an input signal of a node in a A-NN to an output signal by applying a transformation.
+The main purpose of Activation Functions is to convert an input signal of a node in an ANN to an output signal by applying a transformation.
 That output signal now is used as a input in the next layer in the stack.

 ## 📃 Types of Activaiton Functions